 · Added

-Apple Developer: Hello Developer (April 2026 edition)
+Apple: Hello Developer (April 2026)

-Original post (source): Apple Developer - “Hello Developer: April 2026” (published April 7, 2026)
+Original post (source): Apple Developer - “Hello Developer: April 2026” (April 7, 2026)

 The headline

-Why it matters (for growth teams)
+Why this matters (for app marketing)

 Tiny win